 Greek Salad Spaghetti Squash Bowl

-I’m not sure why I decided to combine Greek Salad and Spaghetti Squash, but this Greek Salad Spaghetti Squash Bowl was definitely a winner.
-And this great meatless dish is also low-carb, Keto, low-glycemic, gluten-free, and South Beach Diet Phase One.
-Use the Diet-Type Index to find more recipes like this one.
+I’m not sure why I decided to combine Greek Salad and Spaghetti Squash, but this Greek Salad Spaghetti Squash Bowl was a winner for a low-carb meal.
+And this great meatless dish is also low-carb, Keto, low-glycemic, and gluten-free.
+Use Bowl Meals to find more recipes like this one.

 I’m still rushing around trying to get all my Christmas stuff done before I go to Mexico for the holidays, so I’m featuring a few favorite recipes I think you might enjoy this time of year.
 And during December when rich carb-loaded holiday foods are everywhere, sometimes I just crave something that’s easy, fresh, and delicious for a simple meal.
 These Greek Salad Spaghetti Squash Bowls certainly fit that description, and in this recipe the lemony vinaigrette drips down and flavors the spaghetti squash in a delightful way.
 Sometimes a recipe idea just pops into my head and I have no idea where it came from.
 That’s what happened with these Greek Salad Spaghetti Squash Bowls, but the recipe turned out to be a keeper that I’ve made many times.
 I tried this out on my nephew Jake (who is NOT a fan of spaghetti squash) and he gobbled it up, so I think it’s fair to say that this recipe is a winner!